qedgroup/CGDV.github.io/userGuidance/index.md

 If your visulization is in static format such as word, pdf or excel, select *Document* and use the Choose File button to upload files.
 Remember to click Upload after choosing a file.
 You are allowed to upload one or multiple files.

-## Step 4 Upload your code file
+## Step 4 Upload your code and supporting files
-For this challenge, we require participants to submit codes that are used for data wrangling.
+For this challenge, we require participants to submit codes that are used for data wrangling and a supporting document.
+Your supporting document must provide a brief description of the steps taken during your data analysis process/data Viz tools, (if applicable, any statistical methods you have used along with model accuracy/model performance) and you must provide a brief interpretation/conclusions of your results/visualization.
+Do not exceed 2 pages (700 words).
+One page is preferred.
 Codes will be assessed during an initial Quality Assurance process to prevent any data misinterpretation.

-If you upload your visual using either *Source* or *Embed url* in Step 3, upload the code file to a file storage platform such as Google Drive.
+If you upload your visual using either *Source* or *Embed url* in Step 3, upload the code and supporting files to a file storage platform such as Google Drive.
 Copy and paste the shareable link into the Description box below.
-Please make sure anyone with the link can view and download the file.
+Please make sure anyone with the link can view and download the files.
 But don't give access to edit.

-If you upload your visual using *Document* in Step 3, upload the code file along with your visualization file.
+If you upload your visual using *Document* in Step 3, simply upload the files along with your visualization.

 ## Step 5 Upload a visual cover picture
 Upload a cover picture for your visual.
 Your cover picture along with your visulizaton title will be presented in the CGDV Library as a submission entry.